 To improve refrigerator shelf life, sort the blueberries to remove stems, leaves, and other debris.
 Also, remove broken, soft, and moldy blueberries.
 The following are steps to consider when you refrigerate blueberries.

 - Use a well-washed container: Rather than using the original plastic basket your blueberries came in, you can alternatively use a ceramic bowl or basket-like container with slits or small holes that provide adequate ventilation.
-Avoid containers with metal since the blueberries can react with metal and lead to stains and discoloration on the blueberries.
+Avoid containers with metal since the blueberries can react with metal and lead to stains and discolorations on the blueberries.

 - How to store: Place a paper towel at the bottom of container.
 The paper towel will help prevent mold while soaking up moisture.
 Place unwashed blueberries in the container.
 You will wash the blueberries before eating or cooking them.

 - When storing in the refrigerator: Avoid putting blueberries in the coldest part of the fridge, or else they will get damaged.
 Also avoid keeping blueberries in the crisper, since most crispers do not provide enough circulation and are too humid.
-The top of the fridge is the coldest section, while the best part to store the blueberries is at the middle or bottom shelf.
+The top of the fridge is the coldest section, so the best part to store the blueberries is at the middle or bottom shelf.

 In the Freezer: